sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

   https://docs.microsoft.com/en-us/learn/paths/extend-iot-solutions-by-using-azure-digital-twins/

-There, you will be introduced into Azure Digital Twins.
+There, you will be introduced into extending your Azure IoT solution with Azure Digital Twins.

 This is part of the AZ 220 Azure IoT Developer exam available at:

   https://docs.microsoft.com/en-us/certifications/exams/az-220

-The complete training lab can be found here:
+The original, complete, training lab can be found here:

   https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/tree/master/Allfiles/Labs/19-Azure%20Digital%20Twins

-The instructions of this lab are available here:
+The original instructions of this lab are available here:

   https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

-Below we will be introduced to a number of additial features which turn the training material in a more complete solution.
+Below we will be introduced to a number of additial features which turn the training material into a more complete solution.

-## Device simulation, changes to the code

-Regarding the device simulation, some visual changes have been made but the same messages are sent and the same logic is used.

-Just provide a connectionstring (see readme for right appsettings file format) and fire up the console app.

-## Original Training material
+## Original Training material, entended

 The training material provided is a decent starting point for getting familiar with Azure Digital Twins.

 After you have worked through the workshop, you will have created:

 - A live Azure Digital Twins environment around a cheese factory having three caves.
 Each cave has a temperature and humidity sensor
-- For cave 1, a sensor is sending telemetry to an IoT Hub
+- For cave 1, sensor 55 will be sending telemetry to an IoT Hub
-- An Azure Function picks up the device telemetry and sends it to the digital twin representation, both as property patches (for alerts) and telemetry (temperature and humidity)
+- An Azure Function picks up the device telemetry and sends it to the digital twin representation, both as property patches (for alert properties) and as telemetry (temperature and humidity)
-- Device twin telemetry events are outputted to an eventhub using internal event routes
+- Device twin telemetry events are routed, outputted to an eventhub endpoint using internal event routes
-- Event from that event route are picked up by another Azure Function and enriched so it can be picked up by Time Series Insights
+- Events from that event route are picked up by another Azure Function and enriched so these can be picked up by Time Series Insights

-Although this is a great start, it's just a start...
+Although this is a great start, it's still just a start...

-With a little more effort, this ADT solution could be a great example and demonstration of all ADT capabilities.
+With a little more effort, this ADT solution could be a great example and demonstration more exciting ADT capabilities.

 What the simulation is missing:
+- More elaborate device simulation, supporting multiple devices
-- Better visual feedback of incoming telemetry
+- Visual feedback of incoming telemetry?
-- Device telemetry is not updating cave temperatures
+- Device telemetry is not updating cave temperature and humidity, propagate Azure Digital Twins events through the graph
+- Device properties are not updating cave alerts, propagate Azure Digital Twins properties through the graph
-- No visual representation in a 3D environment
+- Visualisaton of the ADT model in a 3D environment
-- Supporting 3 sensors instead of 1 sensor

-Some nice-to-haves are:
-- Desired values in the model digital twins are not related to the iot hub device twins
-- Time Series Insights is becoming deprecated in 2025.
-It's time to move on to ADX.

 ## Additions, step-by-step

-Here are some additions to the training so you can build a more appropiate ADT solution with 3D visualization.
+Here are the additions to the training so you can build a more appropiate ADT solution with 3D visualization.

+### More elaborate device simulation, supporting multiple devices

+For the Device simulation, minor changes to the code are made.

+Some visual changes have been made but the original telemetry messages are still sent and the same logic (device interface) is used.

+Just provide a connectionstring (see the readme in the project for right 'appsettings.json' file format) and fire up the console app.

-### Better visual feedback of incoming telemetry
+### Visual feedback of incoming telemetry?

 At the end of excercise 8 of the ADT training, is says: